seasid3/pands-project/README.md

 Just to see what it I would be like, for my own interest, I wanted to modify the code to show a histogram for each iris class, showing the four features of that iris class.
 I had already defined "unique_species = iris['species'].unique()" to pull the species categories out of the database (see official documentation: https://pandas.pydata.org/docs/reference/api/pandas.unique.html) in the code above so I didnt have to do it again.
 Species colours are defined, as are the pattern/hatches shown for each feature.
 ChatGPT was a huge help here (see conversation: https://chatgpt.com/share/681a8af6-5d40-800d-ad4e-e74462ddf431).
 The output is a matplotlib.pyplot which is saved as all_features_by_species_iris_one_histogram.png, it is very hard to read as there is too much information so I wouldn't bother doing this again.
 I have commented out the code in analysis.py as I dont want it to run but I really wanted to see this was possible and what it looked like (heavily relying on ChatGPT but it is more than I wanted to do, I just took the opportunity to have a look).

+I am also aware that I can use seaborn and matplotlib to output 4 separate histograms on the one output "page" (https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/) but as the axes differ in scale between each histogram, I don't feel that this is exceptionally useful for comparison.
+It would be useful to look at the shapes of the distribution of all of the features, perhaps a little bit more useful that doing each histogram one at a time.
+As above, they would need to be statistically evaluated for normality, this cannot be assumed from the shape of the histogram, even when it looks bell-shaped/Gaussian.

 ## *Analysis 4: Explore/visualise relationships between the features*

 Researching how to explore the relationships between the data, I was going to use a the seaborn scatterplot() function: